 Hawkwise Brittanys - The Future

-Our line of working Brittanys has developed in four stages.
+Our line of working Brittanys has developed in four stages so far.

-Stage 2 Highlander's career at stud launched our second stage and meant that there were a lot of his direct progeny and grandchildren available.
+Stage 2 Highlander's working ability and show successes launched his career at stud.
+This was the beginning of our second stage through his many direct progeny and grandchildren.
 We bought back a grand-daughter, Broadwing Corn Dolly at Hawkwise.
 Her first litter, to a totally unrelated dog, produced Hawkwise Fair Copy - who would be mated back into Highlander's bloodlines.
 Her second, to Ch Dag at Skinfaxi, was a successful test mating to check the risk of this line-breeding back to Highlander.

-Stage 3 After 5 generations had worked successfully with many falconers across the UK, and gaining an enviable reputation as effective hawking dogs, we sought to establish Hawkwise breeding in the shooting field as well.
-Fair Copy has been a perfect ambassador for this, being a joy to work and achieving wide recognition on a variety of shoots.
+Stage 3 After 6 generations had worked successfully with many falconers across the UK, and gained an enviable reputation as effective hawking dogs, we sought to establish Hawkwise breeding in the shooting field as well.
+H. Fair Copy has been a perfect ambassador for this, being a joy to work and achieving wide recognition on a variety of shoots.
 By mating her to Ch Dag at Skinfaxi, and then to Pouilly Fume (both sons of Highlander), we have further consolidated our bloodlines.
 These 21 pups have been of a consistent physical size and excellent type and have shown great potential in the field.
-We went for a complete outcross with her third mating, to Rochus Huxley, to enable us to linebreed back to Fair Copy in a generation or two if we wish.
+We went for a complete outcross with her third mating, to Rochus Huxley, to enable us to line-breed back to Fair Copy in a generation or two if we wish.
+In all Fair Copy produced 29 pups in 3 litters!

 Hawkwise Land Agent with the prestigious Stan Smith Cup for the Test d'Aptitudes Naturels, and the Novice Retrieve Shield - both achieved at 11 months old at the Brittany Club's Le Weekend 2016.